TheRealFury/EmpireTheUprising/README.md

 My real name is Ayush Bhatt.
 The idea to make this game is completely mine and has not been copied from anywhere alse.

 # [Link to the Game](https://studio.code.org/projects/gamelab/fuPqklM6yI-9YmbAGuY4gaS_sdJuRWwVmnatmkz20oc)

+### What are the different things that are on the start page?